Gene expression refers to functional gene products (usually proteins) resulting from a specific gene being transcribed or “expressed”.

 Because qPCR can detect very small amounts of mRNA, this allows for gene expression analysis even on a very small sample amount, like with the COVID-19 detection assay.
 In fact, the Azure Cielo has superior detection sensitivity and is able to detect even one single copy of target viral DNA.

-In addition to evaluating single gene expression patterns, multiple genes can be evaluated per sample as well using multiplex qPCR.
+In addition to evaluating single gene expression patterns, multiple genes can be evaluated per sample as well using multiplex qPCR (shown in Figure 1).
 This method offers several advantages for investigators studying more than one target of interest.
+Multiplex qPCR assays can detect multiple targets in a single reaction, saving time and reducing sample requirements.
 More information is obtained per sample, which can especially be important when sample amounts are limited.
 Also, controls to account for pipetting differences between wells and plates aren’t needed because RNA levels or gene copy numbers are compared directly within the same reaction.

 The Azure Cielo is a qPCR system designed to provide high-quality data through advanced and high-performance optical technology.
 Boasting broad-spectrum detection capability, exceptional specificity and precision, and faster run times, the Cielo consistently provides reproducible qPCR data.
 Learn more about the Cielo here.